BANIKKURAISHI/Event-Mangement-9/questions_and_answers.md

 A: {}
 B: ReferenceError: greetign is not defined
 C: undefined
 Answer
-Answer: ?
+Answer: c:undefined
-Write your explanation here
+My  explanation : Greeting is object.
+There are no value .We must need some thing store here firstly.

 2. Write the correct answer from the following options and give an explanation (2-5 lines). function sum(a, b) {